Psychotherapy: Delivery

 Most forms of psychotherapy use spoken conversation.
 Some also use various other forms of communication such as the written word, artwork, drama, narrative story or music.
 Psychotherapy with children and their parents often involves play, dramatization (i.e. role-play), and drawing, with a co-constructed narrative from these non-verbal and displaced modes of interacting.

+Some therapeutic settings use digital tools to help with session documentation.
+Ambient systems, for example, employ speech recognition that captures clinician–patient dialogue and generates draft notes for later review.
+These tools, offered by various vendors including Twofold Health, must comply with privacy and security requirements such as those set out in HIPAA.

 Regulation

 Psychotherapists traditionally may be mental health professionals like psychologists and psychiatrists; professionals from other backgrounds (family therapists, social workers, nurses, etc.) who have trained in a specific psychotherapy; or (in some cases) academic or scientifically trained professionals.
+In addition to the training, many countries require psychotherapist to register with a professional body in order to be permitted to offer services.

 Psychiatrists are trained first as physicians, and as such they may prescribe prescription medication; and specialist psychiatric training begins after medical school in psychiatric residencies: however, their specialty is in mental disorders or forms of mental illness.
 Clinical psychologists have specialist doctoral degrees in psychology with some clinical and research components.
 Other clinical practitioners, social workers, mental health counselors, pastoral counselors, and nurses with a specialization in mental health, also often conduct psychotherapy.
 Many of the wide variety of psychotherapy training programs and institutional settings are multi-professional.
-In most countries, psychotherapy training is completed at a postgraduate level, often at a master's degree (or doctoral) level, over four years, with significant supervised practice and clinical placements.
+In most countries, psychotherapy training is completed at a postgraduate level, often at a master's degree (or doctoral) level, over four years, with significant clinical supervision and clinical placements.
 Mental health professionals that choose to specialize in psychotherapeutic work also require a program of continuing professional education after basic professional training.

 A listing of the extensive professional competencies of a European psychotherapist was developed by the European Association of Psychotherapy (EAP) in 2013.

 As sensitive and deeply personal topics are often discussed during psychotherapy, therapists are expected, and usually legally bound, to respect client or patient confidentiality.
 The critical importance of client confidentiality—and the limited circumstances in which it may need to be broken for the protection of clients or others—is enshrined in the regulatory psychotherapeutic organizations' codes of ethical practice.
 Examples of when it is typically accepted to break confidentiality include when the therapist has knowledge that a child or elder is being physically abused; when there is a direct, clear and imminent threat of serious physical harm to self or to a specific individual.
+In some countries psychotherapists are required by law to be mandated reporters.